Chuckie Robinson: Los Angeles Dodgers

 On May 31, 2025, Robinson was claimed off waivers by the Los Angeles Dodgers.
 He did not play in a game for the organization before he was designated for assignment on June 3.
 Robinson cleared waivers and was sent outright to the Triple-A Oklahoma City Comets on June 5.
 He was added back to the major league roster on September 6.
 The Dodgers optioned Robinson back to Oklahoma City two days later, without him having appeared in a game.
 He played in 51 games for the Comets, batting .254 with four home runs and 30 RBI.
 Robinson also eventually appeared in one game for the Dodgers, on September 15, and was hitless in one official at-bat; he did reach on a fielders choice and scored a run.

+On September 21, 2025, Robinson was claimed off waivers by the Atlanta Braves.
+On November 6, Robinson was removed from the 40-man roster and sent outright to Triple-A, but he chose to elect free agency instead.

+On December 18, 2025, Robinson signed a minor league contract to return to the Dodgers organization.
+He was assigned to Oklahoma City to start the season and was called up to the Dodgers on June 11, 2026, when Will Smith was placed on the injured list.
+Robinson played in eight games for the team, where he had two hits in 23 at-bats.
+Robinson was later optioned to Triple–A and eventually designated for assignment on July 6; he cleared waivers and was sent outright back to Oklahoma City the following day.
+The Dodgers promoted Robinson back to the major leagues on August 3 only to designate him for assignment again the following day.
+He was released after clearing waivers on August 12.

 Atlanta Braves

-On September 21, 2025, Robinson was claimed off waivers by the Atlanta Braves.
-On November 6, Robinson was removed from the 40-man roster and sent outright to the Triple-A Gwinnett Stripers.
-He elected free agency on November 6.
+On August 18, 2026, Robinson signed a minor league contract with the Atlanta Braves.